 - Plus a themed area which changes regularly

-The shows can be downloaded which means there is no need to use up your data when you out and about.
-This is something which I love because there is nothing worse than having no data left.
+The shows can be downloaded which means there is no need for your data when your out and about.
+This is something that I love because there is nothing worse than having no data left.
 The choices of shows on there include Pingu, Ben and Holly, Thomas and also Fireman Sam.
-I have actually downloaded some of them to my phone so that when Jess is losing her mind and needs to wait for something such as food I can give her this to ease the meltdown.
+I have actually downloaded some of them to my phone so that when Jess is losing her mind.
+Maybe when she needs to wait for something such as food I can give her this to ease the meltdown.
 I think there are around 800 shows which means that Jess should not get bored of the same episodes.

-Painting is something which Jess adores but she is only able to do at nursery.
-This is because we do not have the space to be able to paint when we are at Daddy’s I can not wait till we can craft at the new house.
-Jess for sure loves to be able to paint and create artwork on Hopster regular I find Jess has saved pictures onto my camera roll.
+Painting is something that Jess adores but she is only able to do at nursery.
+This is because we do not have the space to be able to paint when we are at Daddy’s.
+I can not wait till we can craft at the new house.
+Jess for sure loves to be able to paint and create artwork on Hopster .
+Regularly I find Jess has saved pictures onto my camera roll.
 She even has used it in the car when I do not want Jess to nap because the trip is not too far.
 I think that this is great should you not be able to do traditional arts and crafts.

-I have had a lot of fun on the games with Jess.
+I have had a lot of fun at the games with Jess.
 A couple of our favourites on Hopster include the app where you have to collect the flies and feed them to the frog.
 I know this is one which Jess enjoys playing on as well.
-I know that another game which Jess loves on the game is the alphabet hotel which is where you have find the same letter as your playing on, trace the letter and make words using the letter.
-This is something which Jess can spend hours playing on and I think this is the way she has learned a lot of the alphabet along with attending nursery.
-I am glad to see that over the time which we have been using Hopster Jess’s knowledge has increased and I do put this down to the fact that she has been playing games which are educational.
+I know that another game which Jess loves on the game is the alphabet hotel which is where you have to find the same letter as your playing on.

-Hopster is available via a paid subscription for £3.99 a month, £19.99 for 6 months or £34.99 for 12 months.
+Hopster is available via a paid subscription for £3.99 a month, £19.99 for 6 months, or £34.99 for 12 months.
 There is no contract and you can cancel the subscription at any point.
-You do get 1 month free trail which means that you can see if the app is for you before forking out anymore for it.
-Personally I feel for the amount of quality content and the variety you get, the prices are great value for money.
+You do get 1 month free trial which means that you can see if the app is for you before paying for it.
+Personally, I feel for the amount of quality content and the variety you get, the prices are great value for money.
 Once subscribed you can then access Hopster on multiple devices.
 This is something which I need to do but it on Joe’s phone so I do not always lose my phone to Jess.